jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 `<< rule rich >>`

 So how might you access a diamond member *during* a call?
-Well, usually only procedures called by the executing diamond can access the call parent.
+Well, usually only commands called by the executing diamond can access the call parent.

 ![](images/7.%20Commands%20Ideas.046.jpeg)

-Diamond A executes, then diamond B executes and accesses a member of diamond A. It’s not the procedure definition, the square, that accesses a member of diamond A, but it’s the specific call to the procedure that access diamond A. So usually you’ll only see child diamonds accessing parent diamonds, on top of the more common situation of write access before a call and read access after.
+Diamond A executes, then diamond B executes and accesses a member of diamond A. It’s not the command definition, the square, that accesses a member of diamond A, but it’s the specific call to the command that access diamond A. So usually you’ll only see child diamonds accessing parent diamonds, on top of the more common situation of write access before a call and read access after.

 Multi-threading, which is basically multiple things running at the same time, may also make you able to access a diamond in execution, but this might not usually be a good idea.
 Restrictions might be imposed onto multi-threading to avoid such situations.

 ![](images/7.%20Commands%20Ideas.047.jpeg)

-Two sibling procedures are executing at the same time, in different threads, which makes it possible for one executing procedure to access the other.
+Two sibling commands are executing at the same time, in different threads, which makes it possible for one executing command to access the other.
 Thread control makes it possible to avoid such volatile situations.
 (the fact that the diamonds are drawn with thicker lines above, says that they are both in execution.
 If they wouldn’t be thicker drawn, then the diagram above doesn’t explicitly show that there is a multi-threaded situation.
 Regarding it single threadedly, the situation above is just the bigger diamond executing first, after which the smaller diamond uses its return value.)

 < What happens when two threads try to initiate the same diamond or a thread tries to initiate a diamond that’s already executing.
 I want that one figured out. >

 < Consider the example of diamond reference to diamond in the main argument reference example >

-###### Passing an object reference to a procedure
+###### Passing an object reference to a command

 `<< rule rich >>`

 ![](images/7.%20Commands%20Ideas.048.jpeg)

-When you pass an object reference to a procedure, the procedure can access the object.
+When you pass an object reference to a command, the command can access the object.
-In the situation above it seems the procedure could access the object anyway (because a procedure can access everything accessible to the object that contains it).
+In the situation above it seems the command could access the object anyway (because a command can access everything accessible to the object that contains it).
 It *can*, but in this case the *caller* decides which object to point to, not the called.

-###### Procedure can set object reference itself too
+###### Command can set object reference itself too

 `<< rule rich >>`

 When the caller (the parent diamond) sets the line, then the caller decides which object the call might refer to.

 So lines going out of a diamond aren’t necessarily lines set by the caller.
-Procedures can’t set line going *into* the square themselves.
+Commands can’t set line going *into* the square themselves.
 Those are always set by the caller.

-It’s important that the procedure itself sets lines, because the line targets of procedure members often serve as the output values of the procedure.
+It’s important that the command itself sets lines, because the line targets of command members often serve as the output values of the command.

 < I don’t know a notation to distinct sets by the caller and sets by the call.
 Well... in a more explicit notation you might see that the caller calls the set or the called calls the set. >